soodoku/tldr/summaries/16_the_checklist_manifesto.md

 * "In the United States, we have nearly five million commercial buildings, almost one hundred million low-rise homes, and eight million or so high-rise residences.
 We add somewhere around seventy thousand new commercial buildings and one million new homes each year."

-* Building failure = partial or full collapse of structure.
+* Building failure = partial or full collapse of the structure.
 * "Ohio State University study, the United States experiences an average of just twenty serious “building failures” per year.
 That’s an annual avoidable failure rate of less than 0.00002 percent.

 ### Checklists